 This site contains affiliate links.
 Please see Policies for more information.

-If you’re looking for a filling a satisfying WW snack idea to beat cravings, these Weight Watchers peanut butter protein bites are the perfect solution.
+If you’re looking for a filling a satisfying Weight Watchers snack idea to beat cravings, these WW protein balls are the perfect solution.
 Everyone can snack on these chewy, chocolatey, delicious granola bites.

-Making Weight Watchers granola bites checks a couple of boxes on my meal prep and planning list.
-I can whip these up as snacks for the family, a mid day energy boosting Weight Watchers snack for me, or a quick breakfast on the go.
+Making Weight Watchers protein balls checks a couple of boxes on my meal prep and planning list.
+I can whip these up as a healthy snack for my family of busy people, a midday no bake energy balls Weight Watchers snack for me, or a quick breakfast on the go.

-This recipe is so easy to customize–You can incorporate your family’s favorite add-ins like flax seed, chia seeds, raisins, cranberries–just make sure to re-calculate the points for your snack.
+This recipe is full of healthy ingredients and is so easy to customize–You can incorporate your family’s favorite add-ins like flax seed, chia seeds, raisins, cranberries–just make sure to re-calculate the points for your snack.

 Making these no bake cookies is easier than you think!
 You’ll need just a few wholesome ingredients that I’ll list below.
 You can find the exact amounts of each in the printable recipe card at the bottom of the post.